 'Sometimes, you just need a hug'.
 This may be one of the most repeated sayings of popular wisdom, but, in fact, science shows that there is a lot of truth to this sentence.
-Sadly, during the Coronavirus pandemic the majority of us have been strongly advised not to embrace friends, family or loved-ones.
-Furthermore, the pandemic has lead to increased levels of depression and anxiety, and one of the simplest things we could do to ease that pain – sharing the power of a hug – has been denied to us.
+Sadly, during the ongoing Coronavirus pandemic the majority of us have been strongly advised not to embrace friends, family or loved-ones.

 Indeed, as hugging is so important to our happiness and well-being, let's explore seven of the main powers of hugging and the role this gesture plays in benefiting our physical and mental health.
-As you'll discover, embracing friends and family – even strangers – is a powerful healing tool, so we encourage you to enjoy it (COVID-laws permitting!)
+As you'll discover, embracing friends and family – even strangers – is a powerful healing tool, so we encourage you to enjoy it – on and beyond National Hugging Day!

-One of the most obvious powers of hugging is stress reduction.
-You only need to think about how much of a relief you feel when you’re stressed and receive a genuine hug.
-The science confirms this too: a 2010 study from the University of California, Los Angeles, found that participants were better able to cope with physical pain and stress related to unpleasant situations if they were arm in arm with their partners.
+One of the most obvious benefits of hugging is stress reduction.
+You only need to think about how much of a relief you feel when you’re upset and receive a genuine hug.
+Science confirms this too: a 2010 study from the University of California, Los Angeles, found that participants were better able to cope with physical pain and stress related to unpleasant situations if they were arm-in-arm with their partners.

 More recent research from 2018 suggests that hugs act as a buffer against negative experiences.
-Michael L. M. Murphy, Denise Janicki-Deverts, and Sheldon Cohen from the University of Pittsburgh carried out a study involved just over 400 adults.
+Michael L. M. Murphy, Denise Janicki-Deverts, and Sheldon Cohen from the University of Pittsburgh carried out a study involving around 400 adults.
 The results showed that unhappy or negative experiences – the kind that might normally ruin our day – actually become much easier to deal with when we receive a hug from a loved one.